ibm-cloud-architecture/refarch-cloudnative/static/nvm_setup.md

+#### Before you start

+It is important these steps are followed as we want to ensure that Node is installed via NVM to easily switch versions and ensure it is available without root access.
+If you are on a Mac and installed Node from the installer instead of Homebrew/NVM, please follow these instructions [Uninstall Node JS from Mac](http://benznext.com/completely-uninstall-node-js-from-mac-os-x/) to remove it before starting over.

 #### Installation of Node for Mac OSx

-**Note:** After the installation of Homwbrew, these instructions should work for  Windows and linux.
+**Note:** After the installation of Homebrew, these instructions should work for  Windows and linux.
 Homebrew is a package manager for OSx.

 1. Homebrew - Check to see if it's installed by running **`brew -h`** in your terminal If brew isn't installed, then install xcode cli tools, and then install Homebrew.